Neoplan USA: Defects and reputation

 Neoplan USA buses had a history of manufacturing defects.
 One Milwaukee transit official called Neoplan USA "totally disorganized" and lacking quality control.
-Early production Transliner buses were prone to cracking at the rear A-frame, first discovered in buses sold to transit agencies in Washington, D.C. and Los Angeles.
+Early production Transliner buses were prone to cracking at the rear A-frame, first discovered in buses sold to transit agencies in Washington DC and Los Angeles.
 In addition, a defective defroster unit led to an electrical fire and passenger evacuation.
 The National Highway and Traffic Safety Administration (NHTSA) wrote to Neoplan USA President Bob Lee on December 27, 1984, urging a voluntary recall for the cracking and electrical issues "in the interest of safety", or it would face a formal investigation and possible mandatory recall.
 Neoplan USA stated it "has never, nor does it now, consider these cracks safety-related" in its written response.
 In March 1985, Neoplan USA followed the recommendations of the NHTSA and recalled all 2,000 buses then in service nationwide.
 Neoplan USA continued to deny the cracks were safety issues.